 Quimet & Quimet

-In 2009, I happened to be staying at a hostel next door to Quimet & Quimet, a tapas bar.
+In 2009, I stayed at a hostel next door to Quimet & Quimet, a tapas bar.
 Naturally, I got dinner there one night.

 Months later, I saw the same tapas bar featured on No Reservations with Anthony Bourdain!